 At the level of age cohorts, Thunder Bay's older adult population is expected to experience significant growth over the period of this Master Plan.
-Marginal growth is expected City-wide for children under the age of 10 years over the shortterm planning period.
-This Master Plan must be responsive to current and future community needs and recognizes that investment in recreation should form part of a broader strategy to retain young families in the City of Thunder Bay.
+Marginal growth is expected City-wide for children under the age of 10 years over the short-term planning period.
+This Master Plan must be responsive to current and future considering some persons of Indigenous heritage may not self-report this as part of census activities.
+The City's Aboriginal Liaison Office identifies that Indigenous peoples may comprise as much as 30% of the population in Thunder Bay.
+Additionally, post-secondary students also bolster the population count year to year and, while this cohort is largely considered to be transient/temporary, can be expected to take advantage of recreational opportunities in the City.